 - You enter the code sent to or provided by your device in order to gain entry to your account.

 Your phone or other device is the element or token that you need to have, as well as knowing your pin code or password.
-This adds a second level of physical security that would be hard for anyone in a far off land to crack.
+This adds a second level of physical security that would be hard for anyone in a far-off land to crack.
 This added layer of security is why Google, Instagram, the US government and even Facebook have added 2FA to their offerings (although the latter has also used it to target ads at 2FA users).

 This is also why Zenkit has decided to optionally provide 2FA for all of our users.
-Not only is it important for us to be GDPR compliant with physical barriers to our servers, it’s also important for us to stay up to date with the latest security standards and provide our users the option to protect access to their accounts.
+Not only is it important for us to be GDPR compliant with physical barriers to our servers, but it’s also important for us to stay up to date with the latest security standards and provide our users with the option to protect access to their accounts.

-How to activate Two Factor Authentication in your Zenkit account
+How to Activate Two Factor Authentication in your Zenkit Account

-To activate 2FA, go to your Zenkit Profile and click on the ‘Add-Ons’ tab.
+To activate 2FA, go to your Zenkit profile and click on the ‘Add-Ons’ tab.
 Click on ‘Enable’ under ‘Two Factor Authentication’.
 Scan the QR code provided using an authenticator app and enter the first code given to you by the app.